 International student housing options are outlined below:

-New student housing is currently under construction on the Santa Rosa campus!
-Students who will attend SRJC in Fall 2023 can apply now for On-Campus Housing.
-Call (707) 535-3778 or email firstname.lastname@example.org if you have any questions.
+Student housing is now available on the Santa Rosa campus!
+Students who will attend SRJC in Fall 2024 can apply for On-Campus Housing beginning on March 1st.
+Call (707) 535-3778 or email email@example.com if you have any questions.

-The priority deadline for Fall is March 1st.
-Fall is the official move-in date and our dorms are leased for the full academic year.
-Applications for Spring will only be considered on a space available basis.
+Our dorm rooms are leased for the full academic year beginning in August.
+New applications for Spring will only be considered on a space-available basis.
 Students admitted for Spring should plan to make off-campus housing arrangements.

 - You may apply for on-campus housing as soon as you have an SRJC Student ID Number; you do not need to be fully admitted or registered for classes first.

-- You must create an account before submitting your application online and paying the $35 application fee (there is no deposit required).
+- You must create an account before submitting your application online.

 - Students must be 18 or older prior to moving in.
 The application will require a guarantor be provided if the student is under 18 at the time of applying.

-For Fall 2023 students, the official move-in day is Friday, August 11th.
-You may arrive anytime that weekend before classes start on Monday, August 14th.
-Students are not be allowed to move-in early.
-If you will arrive in the U.S. before August 11th, you must find temporary accommodations.
+For Fall 2024 students, the official move-in day tentatively scheduled for Wednesday, August 14th.
+You may arrive anytime that weekend before classes start on Monday, August 19th.
+Students are not allowed to move-in early.
+If you will arrive in the U.S. before August 14th, you must find temporary accommodations.

-There will be a meal plan available for an additional fee.
+There is a meal plan available for an additional fee.

 SRJC is partnered with International Student Placements, a national homestay organization of more than 25 years that does a wonderful job matching students with local host families.
 Host families are carefully screened and selected for the program.
 Most hosts are located within 5 miles of SRJC.
 All students have a private bedroom and most have a shared bathroom.
 The homestay program is flexible and offers 1, 2, and 3-month housing options for students who are looking for short-term housing to get situated.
 If you want to stay longer with the host family, you can make arrangements to do so.
 You will pay the monthly rate to your host family directly.